EtherTyper/cayman-theme/README.md

 If you copy this theme for your own needs, feel free to customize the colors however you like.
 A couple of nice sources for gradient colors are http://uigradients.com and http://jxnblk.com/shade/.

-# Using with Jekyll
+# Using with Other Systems

 If you'd like to use this theme with Jekyll, Pietro Menna has put together a package to make it easy.
-You can find it at https://github.com/pietromenna/jekyll-cayman-theme
+You can find it at https://github.com/pietromenna/jekyll-cayman-theme As for WordPress theming options, EtherTyper has put together a paclage for that too.
+Its aailable at https://github.com/EtherTyper/cayman-wp

 # License